amaarora/Machine-Learning/README.txt

 EXPERIENCE of working with Imbalance Datasets, Multi-Class Datasets.
 (PastProjects)

-I read articles on Dataquest, TowardsDataScience, Kaggle(Tutorial), KDNuggets.. on a daily and try to learn new concepts every day.
+I read articles on Dataquest, TowardsDataScience, Kaggle(Tutorial), KDNuggets.. on a daily basis and try to learn new concepts every day.

 Current Project that I am working on:
 ‘MultiClass Classification’ - Predicting Employee Satisfaction using Government DataSet